jguadagno/jguadagno.github.io/_posts/2016-12-28-the-power-of-community.md

 ## The Effect

-At this point you are probably saying "Blah Blah Blah Joe, I can see why you think this could be interpreted as bragging" :).
+At this point you are probably saying "Blah Blah Blah Joe, I can see why you think this could be interpreted as bragging" :smile:.
 Well, let me tell you the effect these community efforts had.
 The first was more speaking opportunities, I was able to speak at other groups in Arizona and California, in addition to Code Camps.
-Eventually, I got to speak at paid conferences, although I think I have Hurricane Sandy to thank for that :(.
+Eventually, I got to speak at paid conferences, although I think I have Hurricane Sandy to thank for that :disappointed:.
 But the creating of the group or lunch or organizing Desert Code Camp was not the only reason for that, it was the networking.
 Through the group, lunch, and code camp I have made a lot of friends and connections.
 I also got a [Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/4024623?fullName=Joseph%20Guadagno) out of it which help improved on those connections.
 I also got to help people along the way.

 ## Connections